 We acquire around 22% of fruit used in the preparations in the form of fresh fruit from contract growers.
-These are then washed, cleaned, chopped and frozen at our own primary processing plants in Mexico, Morocco, Poland, Serbia and Ukraine for them then to be processed into fruit preparations.
+These are then washed, cleaned, chopped and frozen at our own primary processing plants in Mexico, Morocco, Poland and the Ukraine for them then to be processed into fruit preparations.

 In the course of sourcing from contract growers, we work closely together with our fruit suppliers, for example in Mexico in qualification and certification projects.